 Using one data point creates efficiencies within the badge application processes – which reduces both the number of required steps and overall processing times.
 Other processes (such as fingerprinting services, appointments, key management, violations, training and visitor management) are also streamlined under one platform for enhanced security and compliance with TSA.
 This leads to decreased reduced wait times and greater application status visibility to applicants and authorized signatories.

 Get rid of the file cabinets: the deployment of Airport Guardian has transformed San Antonio International Airport into a paperless operation by fully digitizing its Badge & ID Office.
 Fort Lauderdale Airport has also bid adieu to hard files with a portal database that digitally stores critical forms and information, eliminating paper application forms.

 But while paper footprints are decreasing, these airports may see a different kind of paper take flight.
 Creating greater efficiencies within the airport naturally impacts the bottom line, and both Fort Lauderdale Airport and San Antonio International Airport are expecting to see reduced labor costs as a result.

 A New Era of Digital Transformation

 Gone is the age of the siloed badging system sitting independently in the security badge office.
 A converged credentialing system better serves the broader needs of an airport, offers regulatory compliance and performs identity management.
-In the era of digital transformation, a converged cyber-physical security approach to identity and credential management is helping to make airports like LAX, FLL and SAT more efficient, productive – and, most of all, secure.
+In the era of digital transformation, a converged cyber-physical security approach to identity and credential management is helping to make airports big and small more efficient, productive – and, most of all, secure.